 Retail Sports Betting Handle Down, Revenue Up

-As for retail Michigan sports betting at the Detroit casinos, the handle fell 22%, from $34.2 million in October to $26.7 million in December.
+As for retail Michigan sportsbooks at the Detroit casinos, the handle fell 22%, from $34.2 million in October to $26.7 million in December.

 But the revenue rose sharply, with qualified adjusted gross receipts going from $2.64 million in October to $4.33 million.
 That was an increase of 63.7%.

-Figures from online sportsbook app Michigan options will be released later this month.
+Figures from online sportsbook apps in Michigan options will be released later this month.

 December figures to be a huge month for sports betting in Michigan, with the NFL nearing the playoffs, the Michigan and Michigan State basketball season in full swing and, perhaps most of all, Michigan Wolverines football being in the College Football Playoff.
 Jim Harbaugh’s team will meet Georgia in the CFP semifinals on Dec.
 31 in the Orange Bowl.